 The good news is that there are successful arrests in some cases, story, so if you have been a victim of a scam – report it.
 It may stop somebody else being scammed.
 Unfortunately, it is a case however of not trusting anyone you don’t know.
 If you are in doubt, talk to a professional.
 Try to deal with someone who has been recommended to you by a friend or relative.

 How to deal with Scam calls – Conclusions

 Following the above advice goes a long way to keep yourself safe from scammers and scam calls.
 If you are unsure, put the phone down.
-Then call the company back on a number you have found, a bill or the company website.
+Then call the company back on a number you have found, on a bill or the company website.
 Don’t call back on a number they gave you as that is one of the worst things you can do.

 As they say, let’s be careful out there…